ordina-jworks/ordina-jworks.github.io/_posts/2018-11-20-mongodb-europe-018.md

 They use Avro for the schema definition in combination with a schema-registry.
 Interested clients can then read the data off the topics and do their single-view-thing on the data and save it to MongoDB.
-The view is being build up, message per message.
+The view is being built up, message per message.
 Afterwards this view in  MongoDB is then pushed back to Kafka as another stream to provide this data to interested parties.
 This avoids locking the data in one place.